pip-services/pip-services-docs/content/en/conceptual/component/creating_a_component/_index.md

 #### Step 7 – Un-referencing

-Once our component has been closed, we need to clear the component’s previously defined references.
+Once our component has been closed, we need to clear the component's previously defined references.
 PIP.services provides the **IUnreferenceable** interface, which defines the **unset_references** method.
 In our example this method will be coded as:

 {{< tabsection >}}
    {{< include "./__code7_node.md" >}}